-The Credit Union applied the changes in the accounting policies resulting from IFRS 15 using modified retrospective application method.
-The impact of the net changes was deemed to be insignificant.
-Hence, no adjustment was made to the opening balance of retained earnings at January 1, 2018.
-The comparative information contained within these financial statements has not been restated and continues to be reported under previous revenue standards.
+The Credit Union applied the changes in the accounting policies resulting from IFRS 16 retrospectively with the cumulative effect of initially applying IFRS 16 recognized as an adjustment to the opening balance of retained earnings at January 1, 2019.
+The comparative information contained within these financial statements has not been restated and continues to be reported under previous lease standards.

-The application of the standard has resulted in a change in the Credit Union's accounting policy for revenue recognition.
-See Note 4 for details of the Credit Union's revenue recognition policies.
+The application of the standard has resulted in a change in the Credit Union's accounting policy for recognition of leases.
+See Note 4 for details on the Credit Union's lease policies.

-Initial application of IFRS 15
+Initial application of IFRS 16

-There was no material impact on the financial statements from the retrospective application of IFRS 15.
+There was no material impact on the financial statements from the retrospective application of IFRS 16 Leases.